The story of

 Shyheim were enthused and set off to build the

 interactive Enigma.
-Corey co-lead the electrical subteam
+Corey co-led the electrical subteam

 with Bryce, who also contributed to the software subteam.